 Once you’ve defined your metrics and KPIs and put them into your dashboard, you will need to set up benchmarking comparisons so you can look back regularly – monthly, bi-monthly, quarterly – to see how much you’re improving.

 Some data will be measurable in a month, where others may take several months to show consequential results.
-From each review, you can adjust your customer success strategy until you get the numbers you’re working toward.
+You can adjust your customer success strategy from each review until you get the numbers you’re working toward.

 From the very start of the process through each review, these numbers will paint a pretty clear picture of where customers are experiencing issues and why they’re not buying from you as much as you had hoped.
 And, just as importantly, they will show what you’re doing right.